microsoft/CSS-Exchange/docs/NewUserGuide/index.md

 ![Screenshot of staging a file](StagingChanges.png)

-When we have many files to commit, we can use `git add .` to stage all files in the current folder and subfolders, or `git add :/` to stage all files everywhere.
+When we have many files to commit, we can use `git add .` to stage all files in the current folder and SubFolders, or `git add :/` to stage all files everywhere.
 When using those options, it's especially important to check `git status` to make sure we haven't staged something we didn't intend to.

 ## Committing changes